danriti/moleskine/heroku-beta/README.md

 end of the Beta and a free tier will still be available if you're on a tight budget.

 So what are you waiting for?
 Get started tracing on Heroku today!
+As always, feel free to drop us some [feedback][3].

 - [X] application performance insight
 - [X] supports only ruby